akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

 eval $(minikube docker-env -u)
 ```

-This completes the guide for deploying your Seera POS application to Minikube!
+This completes the guide for deploying your Seera POS application to Minikube running on an Ubuntu server with the Docker driver!